Lake Superior Ice Trail

 What you’ll need: Skates, warm clothing for the expected conditions, and plenty of drinking water.

-Description: Unlike a traditional square or oval skating rink, the Lake Superior Ice Trail is a skating pathway that will be open to the public, day or night.
-A winding loop trail, about 1.5m wide and approximately 700m long, allows for a new and fun experience for skaters of all levels.
-Are you a hockey player looking to beef up your footwork or a family looking for a fun and social outdoor activity?
+Description: Unlike a traditional square or oval skating rink, the Lake Superior Ice Trail is a winding loop skating pathway that will be open to the public, day or night.
+The trail, about 1.5m wide and approximately 700m long, allows for a new and fun experience for skaters of all levels.
+Are you a hockey player looking to beef up your footwork, or a family looking for a fun and social outdoor activity?
 Come check out the trail and see why ice trails are catching on across Canada!

-Directions: Red Rock Marina: Follow Hwy 628 into Red Rock, from Hwy 11/17.
-Once in Red Rock, take a left turn onto Brompton Rd.
+Directions: Red Rock Marina: Follow Highway 628 into Red Rock, from Highway 11/17.
+Once in Red Rock, take a left turn onto Park Road